riscv-europe/summit-website/site.src/pages/twg-meetings.md

  - [RISC-V International](https://riscv.org).
  - [OpenHW Group](https://www.openhwgroup.org).

-The **preliminary schedule** of the meetings that will meet on Monday 5th is provided below.
-The **final schedule**, and room numbers will be published in a few weeks.
+The room numbers for Monday 5th meetings will be published in a few days.

 Please note that **to attend RISC-V International TWG meetings, a [personal or corporate membership](https://riscv.org/membership) is